How should you cope with China smog as an Expat?

 Ozone, when found at ground level is bad and when breathed in, can cause irritation of the lungs, worsening of asthma attacks and other respiratory diseases, inflammation and infection of airways among others.

 In August 2015, authorities in Beijing grounded 2.5 million cars in preparation for the 2015 China Victory Day Parade.
-The result was clear skies for two weeks, with the AQI as low as 17.
+The result was clear blue skies for two weeks, with the AQI as low as 17.
 This was the cleanest Beijing air had been in ages.

 But do clear skies mean there is nothing to worry about?